Erebot/Plop/docs/src/Usage.rst

 Loggers
 ~~~~~~~

-A logger intercepts logging messages for a given method, class, file
+A logger intercepts log messages for a given method, class, file or directory.
-or directory.
-This is decided at construction time based on the arguments
+This is decided at construction time based on the arguments passed to
-passed to :api:`Plop_Logger::__construct`.
+:api:`Plop_Logger::__construct`.

 Internally, Plop builds up a hierarchy of loggers like so::